vyrjana/pyimpspec/README.md

 - Windows
 	- Tested on Windows 10 (x86-64).

-The package **may** also work on other platforms (e.g. MacOS) depending on whether or not those platforms are supported by _pyimpspec_'s [dependencies](setup.py).
+The package **may** also work on other platforms (e.g. MacOS) depending on whether or not those platforms are supported by pyimpspec's [dependencies](setup.py).

 ## Features

 ### Circuits

-_pyimpspec_ supports the creation of `Circuit` objects, which can be used to simulate impedance spectra or to extract information from experimental data by means of complex non-linear least squares (CNLS) fitting.
+pyimpspec supports the creation of `Circuit` objects, which can be used to simulate impedance spectra or to extract information from experimental data by means of complex non-linear least squares (CNLS) fitting.
-The recommended way to create circuits is by letting _pyimpspec_ parse a circuit description code (CDC).
+The recommended way to create circuits is by letting pyimpspec parse a circuit description code (CDC).
 An extended CDC syntax, which makes it possible to define e.g. initial values, is also supported.
 `Circuit` objects also have additional features such as generation of LaTeX source for drawing circuit diagrams (requires `\usepackage{circuitikz}` in the header of the LaTeX document).

 ### Data parsing

-Several file formats are supported by _pyimpspec_ and the data within are used to generate a `DataSet` object.
+Several file formats are supported by pyimpspec and the data within are used to generate a `DataSet` object.
 The file formats include:
 - Files containing the data as character-separated values (CSV).
 - Spreadsheets (`.xls`, `.xlsx`, `.ods`).